JxckWilsxn/RoboFriends/README.md

-# RoboFriends Overview
+# Concisetact Overview

-A React 'CRUD' app made with Vite that allows the ability to search, add, and remove friends.
+A React 'CRUD' app made with Vite that allows the ability to search, add, pin, and remove friends.

 ## Features

-- **Search Robots**: Real-time filtering of results based on user input.
+- **Search Contacts**: Real-time filtering of results based on user input.
 - **Friend List**: Add or remove friends from a friend list.
 - **Dark Mode**: Toggle between light and dark themes with persistent storage.
-- **Persistent State**: Uses `localStorage` to save friend list and theme preferences across sessions.
+- **Persistent State**: Uses `localStorage` to save friends added and/or pinned, and theme preferences across sessions.
-- **API Integration**: Fetches robot data from [RoboHash API](https://robohash.org/).
+- **API Integration**: Fetches users pictures from [UI Avatars API](https://ui-avatars.com/) and users perosnal information from [JSONPlaceholder API](https://jsonplaceholder.typicode.com/users).
 - **Responsive UI**: Built with modern React best practices and Tailwind CSS for a responsive, mobile-friendly experience.